A guide to walking your way to weight loss

 Today, many of us work from offices, and get the bus, train or car to wherever we need to go.

-When it comes to the world of fitness, walking tends to get some of the least respect and attention of any form of exercise.
-As if it was just a lazy alternative to running.
+When it comes to the world of fitness, walking tends to get some of the least respect and attention of any form of exercise, often being seen as a lazy alternative to running.

 But when all is said and done, there are some seriously good reasons – both for your weight loss efforts and general fitness and wellbeing – why you should start walking more, today.